 6. To See Skaftafell Ice Cave

-Located in a National Park with the same name in the southeastern of the island, these ice caves are temporary structures that appear on the edge of the glaciers creating an incredible visual effect.
-Among them is the beautiful Skaftafell cave, which is located on the frozen pond of the Svinafellsjokull glacier.
+Located in a National Park with the same name in the south-eastern of the island, these ice caves are a natural marvel that form on the edge of the glaciers creating an incredible visual effect.
+Among them is the beautiful Skaftafell cave, which formed on the frozen pond of the Svinafellsjokull glacier.

 This ice contains no air bubbles which causes the ice to absorb practically all the light, giving it a beautiful blue effect that, however, can only be observed under certain circumstances.